 A securities firm shall operate its business in a fair and reasonable manner.
-The operating costs, transaction risks, and reasonable profits shall be taken into consideration in determining the fees to be collected.
-It is not permitted to use unreasonable fees to solicit business.
+Factors including operating costs, transaction risks, reasonable profits, and a customer's overall contribution shall be taken into consideration in determining the fees to be collected.
+It is not permitted to use unreasonable fees to solicit or engage in business.

 The advertisements produced and broadcasted by a securities firm shall not be exaggerated or biased.

-The self-regulatory rules governing the matters to be considered in determining the reasonable fees to be collected for the business operations of a securities firm referred to in paragraph 1, and the production and broadcasting of advertisements by securities firms referred to in the preceding paragraph, shall be prescribed by the securities dealers' association and submitted to the FSC for recordation.
+The self-regulatory rules governing the production and broadcasting of advertisements by securities firms referred to in the preceding paragraph shall be prescribed by the securities dealers' association and submitted to the FSC for recordation.